-• If the assumption regarding gross margin had been 0.7 percentage point lower, the recoverable amount would be the same as the book value of the cash-generating unit.
-Furthermore, if the assumption regarding gross margin had been 1 percentage point lower, it would mean a write-down of SEK 41 million distributed as follows on each CGU.
+• If the assumption regarding gross margin had been 1 percentage point lower, it would mean a write-down of SEK 3 million distributed as follows on each CGU.
+The assumption regarding gross margin at which the recoverable amount had been the same as the book value of the cash-generating units is as follows on each CGU.

-CGU Gross margin 1 percentage point lower
+CGU Gross margin 1 percentage point lower Break-Even scenario in percentage

-Central Europe 23
+Central Europe 3.0 -0.9

-South Europe and North Africa 4
+South Europe and •

-Nordics 5
+North Africa - -1.8

-United Kingdom 1
+Nordics -4.1

-Others 8
+Others -1.7

-• If the assumption regarding the estimated weighted cost of capital had been 1 percentage point higher, the recoverable amount would be the same as the book value of the cash-generating units.
+• The assumption regarding the estimated weighted cost of capital at which the recoverable amount had been the same as the book value of the cash-generating units is as follows on each CGU.

 These calculations are hypothetical and should not be regarded as an indication that these factors are more or less likely to change.
 The sensitivity analysis should therefore be interpreted with caution.
-The estimate of the in total recoverable amount exceeds the book value by SEK 119 million calculated on all CGU.
+The estimate of the in total recoverable amount exceeds the book value by SEK 274 million calculated on all CGU.